osu-eesc/cms-docs/user-guide/docs/adding-editing.md

   - Topic pages: events tagged with the topic in the “Topics, Programs, and Counties” section of the edit screen
   - Program pages: events entered by the program’s group or tagged with the program in the “Topics, Programs and Counties” section of the edit screen.
   - County pages: events entered by the county’s group or tagged with the county in the “Topics, Programs, and Counties” section of the edit screen.
-  - County subpages: Members of a county group can set up event lists on subpages that only show a subset of events for that county.
+  - County focus areas: Members of a county group can set up event lists on focus area pages that only show a subset of events for that county.
 These events must be:
     - added through the county group or tagged with that county, and
-    - tagged with a specified additional calendar.
+    - tagged with with either one of some specified topics OR a specified additional calendar.

 All Extension events will be automatically exported to OSU’s main calendar, **Localist**.
 Some important notes about this process: